Bamlak11/Azure-CyberAttack-SIEM/README.md

 <h2>Azure Sentinel Visualization:</h2>

 <p>Configured Azure Sentinel to visualize geolocation data on a map using latitude and longitude information.
-Ensured optimal map plot sizes for a clear and comprehensible presentation of geolocation data.
+Ensured optimal map plot sizes for a clear presentation of the geolocation data.
 <img width="720" alt="Screenshot 2023-11-10 at 9 38 28 AM" src="https://github.com/Bamlak11/CyberSecurity/assets/77420100/7ffe7513-04b9-4746-899d-14349a479a4a">